palaa159/Docs/3rd Party Software/01-Matlab.md

 If the toolkit is not yet correctly implemented, the console should output:
 "Undefined function or variable 'eeglab'."

-If it is set up correctly, a pop-up window should appear with the EEGLAB GUI (image below resized).
+If it is set up correctly, a pop-up window should appear with the EEGLAB GUI.

 <img src="https://github.com/OpenBCI/Docs/blob/master/assets/Matlab/eeglab_gui.jpg" width="100" height="100">